facebook pixel Skip to Main Content

 ryanrandall@isu.edu

-Ryan's education includes a B.A. and M.A. in English from the University of California, Riverside, an M.A. in Visual and Cultural Studies from the University of Rochester, and an M.L.S. in Library Science from Indiana University.
+Ryan's education includes a B.A. & M.A. in English from the University of California, Riverside, an M.A. in Visual and Cultural Studies from the University of Rochester, and an M.L.S. in Library Science from Indiana University.
 He is currently working on his dissertation project for ISU's Ph.D. in English and the Teaching of English.

 Michael Spall